Home » Cub Scout Basics » 7 Easy Steps to a Useful Cub Scout Adventures Schedule

 What are your interests and skills?

-If you really like boating, Salmon Run is perfect for you.
+If you really like boating, Bears Afloat is perfect for you.
 Love animals?
 Choose Critter Care.

 What are the interests and skills of the other parents in your den?